Overview

 Overall process

-1. An initial phone call where we go over the basics of our product, company, roadmap and culture.
+- An initial Zoom call where we go over the basics of our product, company, roadmap and culture.
 We also want to learn about you, your interests and career goals, and see if there’s a good match with what we are looking for in an engineer.